padilha/biclustlib/README.md

 biclustlib is a Python library of biclustering algorithms, evaluation measures and datasets distributed under the GPLv3 license.

+This library is under constant update.
+We expect to review its code and release a first version soon.

 ## Installation

 TODO